Chicago Bears fans celebrate new season with win against Detroit Lions

 The excitement also spread out of the city as some football fans instead opted to participate in small gatherings while still finding a way to "Bear Down."

+Although Bears season ticket holder Sue Kitsimble wasn't at her usual large talgate, she celebrated the game day with the same crowd, just with added space between them.

-"We are thrilled to socially distance yet tailgate and enjoy the game together," said Bears season ticket holder Sue Kitsimble.
+"We are thrilled to socially distance yet tailgate and enjoy the game together," she said.

+The Bears victory made for an even more of a celebration this Sunday.

+"The bears played a very bad game but they won it somehow.
+The defense seemed to play pretty well.
+So I am happy that happened," Pelafas said.

 As people enjoyed the beautiful game day, they were already thinking about where they'll watch the next Bears win.